 If we're all honest with ourselves, we're drawn to the Borderlands series not because of the characters or stories (which could be so much better, as Tales from the Borderlands showed us), but because of the shower of shiny guns that come raining down when we beat a boss.
 What weird/unique firing pattern does this Legendary have, or what perks will that shield give me?
 We want to loot and shoot as much as possible, and it's never been better than it is now.
 It's just too bad that it requires an awful long slog to get there.

-The Co-Op Experience: Four player drop-in/drop-out online co-op is supported for the PC version of Borderlands 3.
+The Co-Op Experience: Four player drop-in/drop-out online or LAN co-op is supported for the PC version of Borderlands 3.
 Players can join another friend's game regardless of level or story progression, and all loot is instanced.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.